rekise/Annotation-Guide/README.md

  ![image](Images/Exception_2.png)

-- The following case with an abundance of container need not be labelled.
+- The following case with no container in foreground need not be labelled.

  ![image](Images/Exception_3.jpg)